St Mary's Church, Brent Eleigh: Features in church

-Font and Box pews
+Font and box pews

-The Font is often described as exhibiting the Early English Gothic style associated with a period slightly earlier in the 13th century than the rest of the church.
+The font is often described as exhibiting the Early English Gothic style associated with a period slightly earlier in the 13th century than the rest of the church.

-The nave features eighteenth century box pews which enclose som earlier seventeenth century bench ends.
+The nave features 18th-century box pews which enclose some earlier 17th-century bench ends.

-14th century paintings
+14th-century paintings

 In 1961 a set of three paintings were discovered on the east wall.
 These had previously been hidden by a Victorian reredos.They have been dated to the 14th century.

 Edward Colman memorial

-Edward Colman (died 1739) is commemorated by a memorial was created by Thomas Dunn.
+Edward Colman (died 1739) is commemorated in the chancel by a memorial, created by Thomas Dunn.